 Do you like visiting outdoor saunas or do you prefer enjoying them alone at your home– any time of the day?
 Which is more practical for you: stop by these establishments at certain times in a month, or build your own and save money in the long run?
 It’s really a matter of personal preference.

-What are the benefits of a steam bath or a steam shower?
+What are the benefits of a steam shower or steam bath at home?

 As mentioned earlier, body steaming at home has been practiced for centuries by many cultures, yet its scientifically-proven health benefits are still widely acknowledged in modern times.
 Here’s why: